-The Start button orb was introduced 15 years ago on the Windows 95 altogether with the Start menu, and it seems that Microsoft will be removing both in Windows 8.
+The Start button orb was introduced 15 years ago on Windows 95 altogether with the Start menu, and it seems that Microsoft will be removing both in Windows 8.

-But this is not the end for the Start button functionality.
+But this is not the end of the Start button functionality.
 The Verge has confirmed from a source at Microsoft that a hot corner has replaced the iconic orb.
 A new menu will appear when users are in Metro or regular desktop mode, which will still provide easy access to all programs and files.

-To access the new menu users will have to hover over the lower-left corner, and the new menu also includes a preview where the user will be navigating after clicking the new visual element or swiping if users are in touch mode.
+To access the new menu, users will have to hover over the lower-left corner, and the new menu also includes a preview where the user will be navigating after clicking the new visual element or swiping if users are in touch mode.